-In Performance Specification 6, section 13.2 would be revised to specifically state the relative accuracy criteria including significant figures.
+In Performance Specification 6, section 13.2 is revised to specifically state the relative accuracy criteria including significant figures.
 On October 7, 2020 (85 FR 63394), we revised section 13.2 of Performance Specification 6 to make the relative accuracy calculations and criteria consistent with Performance Specification 2 and offer an alternate calculation and criterion for low emission concentration/rate situations; however, we neglected to specifically cite the alternate relative accuracy criterion from Performance Specification 2 for low emission sources and to ensure consistency with Performance Specification 2 with regard to significant figures in the relative accuracy criteria.
+In response to comment, we are adding "you may elect to" to the last sentence in section 13.2 to clarify that the 10% RA is an option as opposed to a requirement.